 The certificate admission criteria and policies governing the relation of certificates to graduate degree programs include the following:

-- Students who are currently enrolled (not admitted) in the Graduate School and who wish to pursue the certificate program must apply for admission to the program before one-half of the required credits are completed.
+- Non-degree UNCW graduate students who wish to pursue the certificate program must apply for admission to the program before 10 approved credits are completed.

 - No transfer credit from another institution will be counted toward the completion of the certificate program with the exception of courses offered as part of an agreement between the certificate program and collaborating institutions.